shabbyrobe/tempe/README.rst

     {;{;

-It contains no identifiers and allows no whitespace.

 It is not necessary to escape a single curly brace except to disambiguate it from a tag opening.
 The following does not require escaping::